Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 It is the single biggest upfront cost most applicants never see coming.
 It must be paid in full before your application moves forward.

-This guide tells you exactly what you will pay for your specific visa, who is genuinely exempt (hint: working for the NHS does not count), what you actually get for the money, and what to do when the portal gets it wrong.
+This guide tells you exactly what you will pay for your specific visa, who is genuinely exempt, what you actually get for the money, and what to do when the portal gets it wrong.

 What is the Immigration Health Surcharge, and Why Do You Have to Pay It?